barnettech/project3/README.md

 Spin up the app by typing in python manage.py runserver 0.0.0.0:8080 from within the project 3 folder, or run sh startserver.sh

+FYI to test checkout with stripe API, which I integrated with to checkout, using their payment gateway, here are a list of fake credit cards to use https://stripe.com/docs/testing#cards I've been using test visa number 4242 4242 4242 4242 which is on this list for testing.

 ## File Listing
 1.)
 In the static directory you'll find index.css for some css rules